rust-lang/rust-forge/src/governance/project-groups.md

 - Specify the liaison, and shepherd(s).
 (See [Project Group Creation](#project-group-creation))
 - Write a short motivation, and some notes on possible solutions.
 - How consensus is reached would vary from team to team, some would require an RFC while others could decide in a meeting.
-(See [Future Work](#future-work))

 3. Create infrastructure for group.